Estonia in the Eurovision Song Contest 2026: Background

 As part of its duties as participating broadcaster, ERR organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
 Since its debut, the Estonian broadcaster had organised national finals that featured a competition among multiple artists and songs in order to select its entry for the contest, with the Eesti Laul competition being organised since 2009.
 On 19 September 2025, ERR confirmed its participation at the 2026 contest and announced the organisation of Eesti Laul 2026 in order to select its entry.

 Before Eurovision

 Eesti Laul 2026

-Eesti Laul 2026 is set to be the 18th edition of the national selection Eesti Laul, organised by ERR to select its entry for the Eurovision Song Contest 2026.
-The competition will consist of a 12-song final on 14 February 2026 at the Unibet Arena in Tallinn, and will be hosted by Karl-Erik Taukar and Karl "Korea" Kivastik.
+Eesti Laul 2026 was the 18th edition of the national selection Eesti Laul, organised by ERR to select its entry for the Eurovision Song Contest 2026.
+The competition consisted of a 12-song final on 14 February 2026 at the Unibet Arena in Tallinn, and was hosted by Karl-Erik Taukar and Karl "Korea" Kivastik.